WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

     4. **`QueueToAgent`** is configured to perform an Agent Lookup Type as Email and uses the AttendeeEmail output from the previous which is the email ID of the attendee to queue the call to the agent

-## Part 3: Building Flow From Skratch
+### Part 2.1: Building Flow From Skratch

 <!-- md:option type:note -->

 !!! note "Lab Objective"
     Creating a flow: The objective of this lab is to familiarize you with the Flow Builder in Webex Contact Center by creating a flow from the start.
+This step does not require you to map it to an entry point to test the flow

 **Navigating to the Flow Builder**